cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 proven in the past they'll learn a lot about professional software development from the experienced developers.
 Contacts: Please see chapter 7 below.

+Known bug:
+With Windows 10 Home the following phenomenon appeared:
+Starting a PDF (like the CT1 presentation or the CT book) from within the CT1 onlinehelp, from the CT1 menu "Help", or from the Windows Start menu, then Acrobat didn't show up.
+The reason was a hanging Acrobat process.
+If you stop this Acrobat process within the Windows TaskManager, then PDFs start from within CT1 as usual.

 1.1.
 How to start using CrypTool -- An introduction to CT1